oracle/macaron/docs/source/pages/cli_usage/command_analyze.rst

     The path to provenance expectation file or directory.

+.. option:: -pf PROVENANCE_FILE, --provenance-file PROVENANCE_FILE

+    The path to the provenance file in in-toto format.

 .. option:: -c CONFIG_PATH, --config-path CONFIG_PATH

     The path to the user configuration.